 Where to Buy the Diva Cup

 You can pick the Diva Cup up in almost any major grocery or convenience store, but you can also get it online on Amazon or Ebay.
 I recommend Ebay since prices tend to be cheapest, and it helps you avoid Amazon, which isn’t the most sustainable company.

 You might also consider the Athena Cup, the Lunette Cup, or the Lena Cup.
 I’ve only used the Diva Cup, so I can’t say much about the others, but they’re supposed to be less rigid than the Diva Cup, and are less likely to stain since they’re not clear.
 You can also find these on eBay or the retailer’s site, but feel free to use Amazon to read the reviews 🙂

-I hope you found this post helpful, and let me know if you have any questions!
+I hope you found this post helpful, and let me know if you have any questions in the comments!